 The power of Rachel Getting Married is in some of its ruinous family entanglements never being resolved.
 Much like life, there is no flawlessly wrapped bow on events; opportunities are missed, important words are never uttered, half-hearted painful truths cease the day, and soul bearing words never soothe the conscience.
 And in the picture’s most devastating scene, trauma can be induced by the most seemingly mundane and innocent household item as an amusing generational battle, fought over stacking the dishwasher, is soured by Paul stumbling upon a plate belonging to his long dead son.

 Demme juxtaposes this with a unique portrait of marriage.
 Many of the scenes in the film are dedicated to showcasing the various members of both families bonding over memories of their time together.
 Screenwriter Jenny Lumet conceives of marriage as a union between two families as opposed to just being a state enacted commitment between man and woman.
 The choice of the bridesmaids to be dressed in sarees punctuates this idea because in Indian culture it’s a tradition that when a girl gets married, they leave their family to become part of the husband’s in-laws.

 With this in mind, Kym’s alienation becomes all the more potent as her emotional seclusion is put on a bigger canvas.
 In many of the wedding sequences, the audience can barely see the live wire character as she gets lost amidst the various guests.
 In the moments we do see Kym, Hathaway’s intense facial expressions portray a convincing isolation and detachment.

-Fundamentally, Demme used the cinema to chronicle human beings, and in the best moments of Rachel Getting Married, he does out this ostensibly mundane endeavour with touching and vivid authenticity.
+Fundamentally, Demme uses the cinema to chronicle human beings, and in the best moments of Rachel Getting Married, he does out this ostensibly mundane endeavor with touching and vivid authenticity.